-Read how Keller improved the existing bearing capacity from 100kPa to greater than 250kPa through the compaction works
+Read how Keller improved the existing bearing capacity from 100kPa to greater than 250kPa through the rapid impact compaction works

 As part of the fourth stage of the WBTC projects, the client were proposing a mixed-use residential development over the existing Cronulla Sharks League Club carpark, previously an old landfill site.
 As part of the works approximately 11,000m3 of material was required to be removed to enable the development to commence.
 Due to contamination in the landfill, the client was faced with an expensive disposal if the material could not remain on site.
 Following a number of site trials, Keller were engaged to reduce the surface level using Rapid Impact Compaction (RIC) to minimise the removal of the contaminated site material.